Starting to Develop Visual Studio Extensions

 Extending and Customizing Tool Windows: extend existing tool windows or create your own tool windows.
 For instance, you could add new properties to the Properties, or you could create a new tool window to add additional features.

-Extending and Customizing Editors: add your own customizations the IntelliSense provided for Visual Studio languages, or create support for new programming languages.
+Editor and Language Service Extensions: add your own customizations the IntelliSense provided for Visual Studio languages, or create support for new programming languages.
 You can create new statement completions, suggestions, and new QuickInfo tooltips.
 With light bulbs, you can add refactoring suggestions and code fixes to support new programming languages.

 The two main types of extensions are VSPackages and MEF extensions.
 In general, VSPackage extensions are used for extensions that use or extend commands, tool windows, and projects.
 MEF extensions are used to extend or customize the Visual Studio editor.